 The traditional liturgical symbols of Epiphany are usually associated with the Magi.
 The symbols include either three crowns or a single crown, various portrayals of the Magi or Wise Men, three gifts, a five pointed star, or a combination of a star and crown.
 A more modern symbol of Epiphany is a globe or a stylized portrayal of the world.

-Around January 6, the symbol +C+B+M+ with two numbers before and two numbers after (for example, 20+C+B+M+10) is sometimes seen written in chalk above the doorway of Christian homes.
+Around January 6, the symbol +C+B+M+ with two numbers before and two numbers after (for example, 20+C+B+M+10) is sometimes seen written in chalk above the doorway of ‘Christian’ homes.
 The letters are the initials of the traditional names of the Three Magi: Caspar, Melchior and Balthasar.
 These letters also abbreviate the Latin phrase Christus mansionem benedicat, “May Christ bless the house.”
 The beginning and ending numbers are the year, 2010 in the example above.
 The crosses represent Christ.

 Marking the lintels of doorways is an old European practice that originally had overtones of magic (protection of the house).
-However, the symbols are now used throughout the world and usually represent a traditional Epiphany prayer and blessing.

 A Blessing for the Marking of Doorways